Jaseibert/QualtricsAPI/README.md

 ### Want to Contribute?

 This project abides by the [Contributor Code of Conduct](Conduct.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project you agree to abide by it's terms.
 Feedback, bugs, any potential fixes, and feature requests are welcome!